overtone/emacs-live/packs/stable/clojure-pack/lib/spinner.el/README.org

 Both ~spinner-start~ and ~spinner-create~ take extra options to configure the spinner, these are:

 - ~FPS~: The number of frames to display per second.
 Defaults to ~spinner-frames-per-second~.
-- ~DELAY~: After startin a spinner, it still won’t be displayed for this many seconds.
+- ~DELAY~: After starting a spinner, it still won’t be displayed for this many seconds.